Last Updated on January 18, 2026 by Denise Leo

 We must remember that all dogs are unique, regardless of breed and any other trait.

 It’s easy to test your dog’s immunity position against core dog diseases through titre testing.
 The vet would test a small sample of the dog’s blood to determine the level of antibodies against the specific diseases.
-If your dog does have antibodies, no need to be vaccinated.
+If your dog has antibodies, there is no need to vaccinate.
 If he doesn’t have any, he will need the vaccinations.

 Final Thoughts